Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: The `T' Approach to Critical Discourse Analysis

+TSDA and TSDB are defined in terms of pro- and anti-TSD components, denoted PRO-TSD and ANTI-TSD, respectively.
+TSDA is defined as their difference, while TSDB is defined as the percentage of the smaller with respect to the sum of both:

+PRO-TSD and ANTI-TSD are defined as a weighted sum of the normalized counts of specific codes according to Table \ref{tab:metrics_components}.\footnote{Counts are normalized to ensure text comparability by dividing raw counts by the text's number of words and multiplying by 1,000.} For example, suppose a particular 2,000-word text has 6 sentences annotated with TC-PD and 4 with TG-PE.
+By normalizing counts and multiplying by the corresponding weights, we have that $\text{TCE} = ((6 / 2000 * 1000) * 2) + ((4 / 2000 * 1000) * 1) = 8$.
+Suppose that TRR = 2, ANTI-TCE = 1, and ANTI-TRR = 4.
+Then, $\text{PRO-TSD} = \text{TCE} + \text{TRR} = 10$ and $\text{ANTI-TSD} = \text{ANTI-TCE} + \text{ANTI-TRR} = 5$.
+Therefore, $\text{TSDA} = 5$ and $\text{TSDB} = 0.\overline{3}$.
+According to these values, this text is pro-TSD ($\text{TSDA} > 0$) and presents its stance in a moderately balanced way ($\text{TSDB} > 0.25$).\footnote{Perfect balance ($\text{TSDB} = 0.5$) is achieved if both components are the same (but different than 0), while perfect one-sidedness ($\text{TSDB} = 0$) is achieved if only one is 0.
+If both are 0, then TSDB is undefined, but this can only happen for irrelevant texts with no annotations.}

-\subsubsection{Deep Analysis}
+\subsection{Deep Analysis}

-The second phase, represented by the vertical stem of the `T,' comprises deeper qualitative investigations of selected phenomena via detailed description, interpretation, and/or explanation to understand their function and manifestation in detail.
-This phase aimed to inspect concrete phenomena identified in the previous phase more deeply through a qualitative lens, thereby complementing the previous, mainly quantitative analysis.
-It involved applying the full-fledged CDA stages of description, interpretation, and/or explanation.
+The second phase of the methodology, represented by the vertical stem of the `T,' comprises deeper investigations of selected phenomena to understand their functions and manifestations in detail.
+This phase aims to inspect concrete phenomena identified in the previous phase more deeply and in context through a qualitative lens, thereby complementing the previous, mainly quantitative analysis.
+It involves applying the full-fledged CDA stages of description, interpretation, and/or explanation.